Cloak of Deception: Writing

 While writing the novel, Luceno was granted access to parts of the screenplay drafts and concept art of Star Wars: Episode II – Attack of the Clones.
 As such, Cloak of Deception marked the first appearance in the series' chronological timeline of almost all of the new characters from Attack of the Clones, including the Techno Union, and other Separatists.

-Opening crawl

-The back cover of the book features an opening crawl similar to those at the beginning of the Star Wars films:
+Reception

+SF Site summarized: "Star Wars: Cloak of Deception is a good sci-fi book and a decent political thriller."

+The novel reached number ten on Billboard's and Publishers Weekly's bestseller lists, number twelve on The New York Times Best Seller list, and number nine on The Wall Street Journal's list.